Bringing your family

 Dependants and Tier 4 (General) Visa permission

 Tier 4 visa rules about dependants are complex and the following information is for guidance only.
-Please refer to the UK Visas and Immigration (UKVI) Tier 4 guidance for complete explanations and definitions.
-For specific queries contact UWE Immigration Advice.
+Visit the UK Visas and Immigration (UKVI) Tier 4 guidance for complete explanations and definitions.
+If you have specific questions contact our Immigration Advisors.

 Which T4 (General) students are eligible to apply to have their dependants join them in the UK?

 One of the following criteria must apply:

 - You are a government-sponsored student studying on a course of more than six months in length.

 - You are studying a postgraduate course at least 9 months in length.

 student studying a course longer than six months and meeting

 - your Tier 4 visa is current, or it expired no more than three months before the application you need to make now

 - you new Tier 4 application is for a course that lasts no longer than six months